Dissolved organic carbon: As emergent

 Dissolved organic matter is a heterogeneous pool of thousands, likely millions, of organic compounds.
 These compounds differ not only in composition and concentration (from pM to μM), but also originate from various organisms (phytoplankton, zooplankton, and bacteria) and environments (terrestrial vegetation and soils, coastal fringe ecosystems) and may have been produced recently or thousands of years ago.
 Moreover, even organic compounds deriving from the same source and of the same age may have been subjected to different processing histories prior to accumulating within the same pool of DOM.

 Interior ocean DOM is a highly modified fraction that remains after years of exposure to sunlight, utilization by heterotrophs, flocculation and coagulation, and interaction with particles.
 Many of these processes within the DOM pool are compound- or class-specific.
 For example, condensed aromatic compounds are highly photosensitive, whereas proteins, carbohydrates, and their monomers are readily taken up by bacteria.
 Microbes and other consumers are selective in the type of DOM they utilize and typically prefer certain organic compounds over others.
 Consequently, DOM becomes less reactive as it is continually reworked.
 Said another way, the DOM pool becomes less labile and more refractory with degradation.
 As it is reworked, organic compounds are continually being added to the bulk DOM pool by physical mixing, exchange with particles, and/or production of organic molecules by the consumer community.
 As such, the compositional changes that occur during degradation are more complex than the simple removal of more labile components and resultant accumulation of remaining, less labile compounds.

 Dissolved organic matter recalcitrance (i.e., its overall reactivity toward degradation and/or utilization) is therefore an emergent property.
 The perception of DOM recalcitrance changes during organic matter degradation and in conjunction with any other process that removes or adds organic compounds to the DOM pool under consideration.

 The surprising resistance of high concentrations of DOC to microbial degradation has been addressed by several hypotheses.
 The prevalent notion is that the recalcitrant fraction of DOC has certain chemical properties, which prevent decomposition by microbes ("intrinsic stability hypothesis").
 An alternative or additional explanation is given by the "dilution hypothesis", that all compounds are labile, but exist in concentrations individually too low to sustain microbial populations but collectively form a large pool.
 The dilution hypothesis has found support in recent experimental and theoretical studies.

 DOM isolation and analysis

+DOM is commonly analyzed using absorbance and fluorescence spectroscopy, which measure different compounds' abilities to absorb and emit light.
 DOM is found in low concentrations in nature for direct analysis with NMR or MS. Moreover, DOM samples often contain high concentrations of inorganic salts that are incompatible with such techniques.
 Therefore, it is necessary a concentration and isolation step of the sample.
 The most used isolation techniques are ultrafiltration, reverse osmosis, and solid-phase extraction.
 Among them solid-phase extraction is considered as the cheapest and easiest technique.